ESGI-WEB/microservice-project/Readme.md

 DATABASE_URL="mysql://root:passwd@localhost:3306/payment"
 ```

-#### Migrate all from root
+### Run the prisma migration
+From root folder, execute
 ```bash
 sh migrateAll.sh
 ```

-Tips: to create proto files, you have to create them in /proto folder from the root, and execute
+Tips: to create proto files, you have to create them in /proto folder from the root, and execute this command to update them (and create stubs) in /proto
 ```bash
 sh export.sh
 ```